 Prepare for the Move

-If you decide to take the plunge, make sure you create a strategic plan.
-It’s likely that you may not be thinking with a completely clear head, so you want to make sure you’re organized to avoid any moving mishaps.
+If you decide to take the plunge on moving after the loss of a loved one, make sure you create a strategic plan.
+It’s likely that you may not be thinking with a completely clear head, so you want to make sure you’re organized to avoid any moving mishaps

 - Find Out How Much Your Home Is Worth